CBonnell/aufs4win/README.md

 ﻿# Aufs4Win

 ## What is Aufs4Win?
-Aufs4Win is a filesystem implementation that provides the ability to merge multiple filesystems into one merged filesystem.
+Aufs4Win is a filesystem implementation that provides the ability to merge multiple filesystems into one filesystem.
 The contents of all member filesystems appear as one large filesystem to all applications.
 Aufs4Win provides a much more flexible means to create volumes which span multiple physical disks than alternatives such as JBOD and dynamic disks.

 Aufs4Win is partially inspired by [Aufs for *nix-based systems](http://aufs.sourceforge.net/) and is built on top of [Dokan](http://dokan-dev.net/en/).
 The original motivation for developing Aufs4Win was to combine multiple drives containing video files and provide a merged view of all video files as well as store new video files on the hard disk with the most free space.